 This stream, which seems to be unnamed, features a waterfall that is 15 feet or so in height.
 This side waterfall can be found at these coordinates: 41.334883, -76.356467.

-The parking area for Lewis Falls is at the end of the passable portion of Grassy Hollow Road, about 4/10 of a mile from the parking for Twin Falls.
+The parking area for Lewis Falls is about 4/10 of a mile from the parking for Twin Falls.
+This was once the end of the road, but as of early 2020, the road continues about half a mile past this point.
 Park in the parking area adjacent to a state game land’s sign that has a “Lewis Falls” sign on it.

 To reach Lewis Falls, follow the old dirt road that branches off of this parking area (not the continuation of Grassy Hollow Road).
 Within about 100 yards, you’ll come to the top of Lewis Falls.
 This waterfall can be found at the following coordinates: 41.338217, -76.364083.